 - Comprehensive Care for Joint Replacement (CJR) Payment Model (Track 1- CEHRT)

-We predict that approximately 100% of eligible clinicians in the following Advanced APMs will be Qualifying APM Participants (QP) in performance year 2017 - meaning we predict that they will be eligible to receive a 5% APM Incentive Payment in 2019.
-Our prediction is based on claims with dates of service between 1/1/16 and 8/31/16 that were processed between 1/1/16 and 11/30/16.
+Almost 100% of eligible clinicians in the following Advanced APMs will be Qualifying APM Participants (QP) based on performance year 2017 - meaning that they will be eligible to receive a 5% APM Incentive Payment in 2019.
+An unauthenticated QP determination status lookup QP Lookup Tool is available for eligible clinicians to review.

-Disclaimer: These results are based on historical data.
-The Methodology Fact Sheet can help you understand how we determined the predictive QP Status.
+The Methodology Fact Sheet can help you understand how we determined the QP Status based on eligible clinician performance through March 31, 2017.

 How do I join an Advanced APM?